 Leading your community in improving water quality and the health of the Harpeth River watershed is one of the best ways you can get involved in our work.
 Our Adopt-A-Stream program works with the City of Franklin to engage volunteers in stewardship work that improves the water quality of our streams and rivers.

 If you adopt, you agree to care for a local stream segment for two years.
 This includes completing one or more stream stewardship activities (like a stream clean-up!) with your group annually.
-We will create a stewardship page for your adoption that includes information about the health of your stream and its watershed, as well as stewardship ideas and resources.
+We also have educational stewardship options including nature kits and a stream survey that are great for schools, scouts, and families.

 Participate in Water Week